 Always update

-Part of WordPress updates are fixes to security issues that could be exploited by hackers, so it is essential to update as soon as possible.
-You can update from your WordPress dashboard.
-If you don't have access to your WordPress administration, you can also update manually.
+Part of WordPress updates fix security issues that hackers could exploit, so it is essential to update as soon as possible.
+You can easily update your WordPress version, plugins and themes from your WP Admin.
+If you don't have access to your WP Admin, you can also update your core installation manually.

-Besides your core WordPress installation, it is also important to check if there are updates available for plugins and themes you have installed.
+Besides your core WordPress installation, it is also essential to regularly check if updates are available for your installed plugins and themes.

 Remove plugins and themes you don't use